 When you have a panic attack, it can feel like the world is crashing down.
 Breathing becomes a struggle as the body takes control of the mind.
-Many people that have an anxiety disorder have panic attacks.
-Panic attacks are sudden feels of intense anxiety that is unprovoked.
+Many people who have an anxiety disorder have panic attacks.
+Panic attacks are sudden feelings of intense anxiety that are unprovoked.

 Dogs, especially emotional support animals, can help their owners who have a panic attack disorder by providing a sense of calm and being a positive distraction.